Search Results :

 -pass password -ptype KRB5_NT_PRINCIPAL -out <PATH>\spn.keytab

-NOTE: Ensure EXAMPLE.COM should be in uppercase.
+Note: Ensure EXAMPLE.COM should be in uppercase.
 The Kerberos principle is case-sensitive.
 Please check for differences in upper/lower-case writing before running the keytab command.

 Server Host Name: | It is the host name of the site hosted on the Server. |